Lazyjimpressions/ourvidz-worker/CODEBASE_INDEX.md

 # OurVidz Worker Codebase Index

 ## Overview
-OurVidz Worker is a GPU-accelerated AI content generation system designed for RunPod deployment.
+OurVidz Worker is a **pure inference GPU-accelerated AI content generation system** designed for RunPod deployment.
+Workers execute exactly what's provided by edge functions - all intelligence lives in the edge function layer.
 It supports multiple AI models for image and video generation with different quality tiers and performance characteristics.

+### Architecture Philosophy
+**"Workers are dumb execution engines.
+All intelligence lives in the edge function."**

 **📋 For detailed API specifications, see [WORKER_API.md](./WORKER_API.md)**